kmcgillivray/kmcgillivray.github.io/illustration/index.md

 ## [Tall Wild World](/tall-wild-world)

 [![Tall Wild World](/img/tall-wild-world.jpg)](/tall-wild-world)
 Kids are obsessed with tallness.
-This illustrations are about the height of an average first grader.
+These illustrations are about the height of an average first grader.

 ## [Pixel Zoo](/pixel-zoo)